5

 Scenario #1:

-James has decided last minute that the best decision for him and his family is to short sell their home, in order to avoid the looming foreclosure.
-The problem is the foreclosure auction is scheduled for just two weeks away.
+James has decided at the last minute that the best decision for him and his family is to short sell their home, in order to avoid the looming foreclosure.
+The problem is that the foreclosure auction is scheduled just two weeks from now.

 Scenario #2: